-Spaying or neutering should never be done before 6 months of age to insure the dog's health.
+Spaying or neutering should never be done before 5 months of age to insure the dog's health.

 Are the puppies registered?

 Yes, we register our puppies through the ACHC (American Canine Hybrid Club) because they are a mixed breed and cannot be

 registered with the AKC (American Kennel Club).
 However, most of our parents are purebred and AKC registered or are

 decendants of AKC purebred Labrador Retrievers and Poodles.
 Families who have purchased a puppy from us will receive a copy of

 been spayed or neutered.